Kristina01111000/Drws_site/README.md

-Check that stripe is connected, check on monday to see if the connection stuff worked, email him about it on monday Finish the health history form, check that stripe works Check  https://fourelementdoctor.com/dr-w-on-podcasts/  for paragraph for leading your own way Send for part 2 on monday at 10:30
-Deactivate all the plugins on saturday to see if the php will be fixed Look at https://growingholistically.com/self-renewal-system/ add more white space to the edges of the picture, make the black line thinner, like 50% thinner https://growingholistically.com/podcasts-with-dr-w/ add more padding , add the dots between each one
+Check that stripe is connected, check on monday to see if the connection stuff worked, email him about it on monday Finish the health history form, check that stripe works Check  https://fourelementdoctor.com/dr-w-on-podcasts/  for paragraph for leading your own way Deactivate all the plugins on saturday to see if the php will be fixed Look at https://growingholistically.com/self-renewal-system/ add more white space to the edges of the picture, make the black line thinner, like 50% thinner https://growingholistically.com/podcasts-with-dr-w/ add more padding , add the dots between each one